What was the effect of the American Civil War on Lakota people?

 As much as Crazy Horse despised the attention and fuss of a ceremony, the new title may have suited him fine.
 A Shirt-Wearer was expected to display exemplary behavior at all times, so as to set a positive example for other tribal members.
 A Shirt Wearer was always helpful and harmed no one.
 He might have hoped it would lead to a quieter life.

 With the title of Shirt-Wearer came the gift of a handcrafted sheepskin shirt - by today's standards, an overworked monstrosity exploding with intricate quill work and fringed at the seams with hundreds of human hair locks.
-The back was crudely covered in every possible pigment with pictures of horses and weapons and men, symbols of his many brave deeds.
+The back was crudely covered in every possible pigment with pictures of horses and weapons and men, symbols of the many brave deeds of Crazy Horse.

 In those days, Indian artists created pigments using plants, minerals, and other natural resources.
 Bright reds came from pomegranates, beets and berries.
 White came from a certain type of clay.
 Brown was made from dried blood.
 Blue was derived from duck manure.
 Yellow came from the bile in a buffalo's liver.
 Green was an eclectic blend of buffalo bile and duck manure.